Finnsheep for Handspinners

 - 2 grey genes (= a grey or fawn sheep),

 - 1 gene for grey and 1 gene for color (= a grey or fawn sheep recessive for black or brown).

-All Finnsheep are either black or brown factored (B locus), even white and grey/fawn sheep.
-The white and grey patterns “hide” the expression of this color.
-Each sheep has two genes for their factoring.
+All Finnsheep are either black or brown based (B locus)–even white, badgerface and grey/fawn sheep.
+The white pattern completely hides the expression of this color, while a sheep’s brown or black color can be seen through the other patterns.
+Each sheep has two genes for their base color.
 The black gene is dominant to the brown gene.
 So every sheep will either have:

-- 1 black factor gene and 1 brown factor gene (= a black sheep recessive for brown).
+- 1 black and 1 brown gene (= a black sheep recessive for brown).

 Spotting is caused by the piebald (S locus) gene.
-These genes are present or not in addition to the genetic “packages” already discussed.
-They are apparent on brown or black colored sheep.
-Therefore, a sheep may either be a black/white piebald or a brown/white piebald.
+These genes are separate from the genetic factors already discussed.
+They are apparent on colored sheep, but may be passed on silently in white sheep.
+A sheep may either be black & white or brown & white piebald, or spotting may appear on a badgerface or grey/fawn patterned animals, as well.
 The piebald gene is recessive so each parent must have at least one copy of the piebald gene or no lambs will be spotted.
-Technically, the gene is for white spots.
-So even a sheep who appears white with black dots, is actually a black sheep with an enormous white spot!
+Technically, the gene is for white spots, not solid color spots– so a sheep who appears white with black dots is actually a black sheep with enormous white spots!

-This color should not be confused with fawn.
+This coloration should not be confused with fawn.
 In the fawn color, the lamb is born brown and the wool begins to lighten along a sharp line in the wool.
-Fawn Finnsheep have tan colored wool with brown faces / legs throughout their lives.
-The wool of the ram lamb pictured at the right turned completely white by 5 months of age, though he retained some color on his legs.
+Fawn Finnsheep have tan colored wool with darker colored faces & legs throughout their lives.
+The phaeo-colored ram lamb pictured at the right turned completely white by 5 months of age, though he retained some color on his legs.

 A Quality Finn Fleece… Producing, Purchasing, Preparing